Trump says he spoke to Putin about ‘immediately’ starting talks on ending Ukraine war

 President Donald Trump on Wednesday said he and Russian president Vladimir Putin had spoken and agreed to “immediately” open negotiations on how to end the war on Ukraine which Putin launched with an unprovoked invasion nearly three years ago.

 He also said he and the Russian leader had “agreed to work together, very closely” and to host each other for official visits.
-He added that he and Putin both agreed to “have our respective teams start negotiations immediately” on talks to end the war and said he would be informing Ukrainian President Volodymyr Zelensky of the development in a separate call.
+He added that he and Putin both agreed to “have our respective teams start negotiations immediately” on talks to end the war.

 Trump’s surprise announcement came on the same day that his defense secretary announced an end to longstanding U.S. policy supporting eventual Ukrainian membership in the North Atlantic Treaty Organization.